 - Visit the Flock City PDX website to see available breeds and pick up dates.

 - Choose your breeds and follow the ordering and payment instructions on the site.

 - Come by Livingscape on your designated pick up date to get your chicks and the food and supplies you’ll need to care for your flock.

 We carry organic and conventional feed in both pellet and whole grain form, as well as grit, oyster shells, grubs and snacks.
-We also have all the feeders, waterers, heat lamps, bedding, poultry wire, and books you’ll need to get your flock started and cared for.
+We also have all the feeders, waterers, heat lamps, bedding, and books you’ll need to get your flock started and cared for.

 Birds and Mason Bees

 Having birds regularly visit your garden brings a lot of benefits.
 They pollinate our plants, prey on unwanted insects, and bring a sense of wildness to our outdoor spaces.
 It can be really rewarding to watch birds gather nest-making materials from our gardens in the winter.

 The best way to attract birds to your garden is to provide proper habitat – plants for food and shelter, an exposed mulch/leaf layer, and water.
 Once you’ve created a supportive habitat, it’s time to add feeders and nesting boxes.
 We offer feeders, seed, and shelters.

 We are proud to partner with the Backyard Bird Habitat certification program operated by Portland Audubon and Columbia Land Trust.
 We carry lots of plant options and provide discounts to participants in the program.
 We’re also recipients of the certification and highly recommend it!